kpate135/8_Puzzle_Search_Algorithms/README.md

 # CS170-Project-1
-Welcome to Group 3's Project 1 for CS170.
+Welcome to Team 3's Project 1 for CS170.
+Contributed by Christian Lo (clo060), Ethan liu (eliu058), Calvin Trujillo (ctruj011) , and Krishaan Patel (kpate135).
 We used the Uniform Cost Search, A* algorithm with Misplaced Tile Heuristic, and A* algorithm with Euclidean Distance to solve the 8 Puzzle.
 To run the project use g++ main.cpp and compile the code.